alessandroperales74/apc-scripting/SAP_SQLite_Python_ENG.md

-# How to export an Excel file from SAP with Python and load it to a SQLite Local Database
+# How to Export an Excel File from SAP with Python and Load It into a SQLite Local Database

 When I started doing data analysis with SAP transactions, I needed to organize and structure my data over time.
 Unfortunately, I didn’t have a server available to load the data, and SharePoint's cloud options were quite limited for my needs.